“Academics get paid for being clever, not for being right.”

 — Donald Norman

-The worst academic writing is notorious for using complicated words, impenetrable theories and name dropping.
+The worst academic papers is notorious for using complicated words, impenetrable theories and name dropping.
 It makes academia feel like it’s a closed shop or religious cult where you can’t get on unless you know the secret handshake and use the right jargon.

 How to deconstruct almost anything

 This is why I enjoyed this article so much: How To Deconstruct Almost Anything.
 This article is also the source of the Donald Normal quote at the top of this post.
 The author highlights some of the warning sign words, including:

 What you have is rather like birds on the Galapagos islands — an isolated population with unique selective pressures resulting in evolutionary divergence from the mainland population.
 There’s no reason you should be able to understand what these academics are saying because, for several generations, comprehensibility to outsiders has not been one of the selective criteria to which they’ve been subjected